b-cassidy/portfolio/telephony_data/README_telephony.md

 ### 🧠  What next?

  1. Need to create separate python script to query new data, including some visuals using Matplotlib
- 2. Anotehr script to create aggregated data model CSV file that can be used in PBI
+ 2. Another script to create aggregated data model CSV file that can be used in PBI
  3. Take new data file, import into PBI, build report and include here